How does our balance system work?

 The labyrinth is located deep inside some of the hardest bones in the skull.
 It is divided into the cochlea (the organ responsible for hearing) and the vestibular organs (responsible for balance).
 Because of the close link between the hearing and balance systems, your neurotologist will ask you about your hearing when investigating your dizziness and balance problems.

 The vestibular (balance) systems inform your brain about the movements and position of your head.
 There are three sets of tubes (semicircular canals) in each vestibular system and these detect when you move your head.
 There are also two structures Called the “otoliths” which inform your brain when your head is moving in a straight line and indicate the position of your head in respect of the pull of gravity.
 Dizziness or vertigo occurs when the right and left balance systems do not work together in symmetry and your brain thinks your head is moving when it is not.
 This is why many forms of dizziness are triggered or made worse by moving your head.
-Vision and other parts of the balance system

 Maintaining balance is a complex function and, although the ear is a very important component in the balance system, other factors play a role.
 To have a good sense of balance we need to be able to see where we are and be aware of the position of certain key parts of our body in relation to other parts of the body and in relation to the world around us.
 For example, your brain needs to know how your feet and legs are positioned in relation to your chest and shoulders.
 This information is conveyed to your brain by movement and position detectors located in your muscles, tendons, and joints, particularly in the neck, ankles, legs, and hips.